davidcarslaw/deweather/README.md

 ## Apply meteorological averaging

-An indication of the meteorologically-averaged trend is given by the `plotAllPD` function above.
+An indication of the meteorologically-averaged trend is given by the `plotAllPD()` function above.
 A better indication is given by using the model to predict many times with random sampling of meteorological conditions.
-This sampling is carried out by the `metSim` function.
-Note that in this case there is no need to supply the “trend” component because it is calculated using `metSim`.
+This sampling is carried out by the `metSim()` function.
+Note that in this case there is no need to supply the `"trend"` component because it is calculated using `metSim()`.

 ``` r
 demet <- metSim(mod_no2,